-*This is an indication of the un-pruned height of this variety of cherry tree on the different rootstocks in 10 years.
-Variations on these heights will occur when different factors are introduced such as planting position, pruning, geography etc.
+*Indication of the un-pruned height of this cherry tree variety on different rootstocks in 10 years.
+Variations will occur due to position, pruning etc.

 Celeste Cherry trees should be spaced according to their rootstock, for example a Colt (semi-vigorous) rootstock will require approx. 4 metres between trees, whereas a Gisela 5 (dwarf) rootstock will require approx. 3 metres between trees.
 Our pot grown cherry trees can be planted at any time of the year, whereas bare root cherry trees need to be planted between November and March.